Lovekus969/5-River-Barber/readme.md

 User and Owner Conversation

                 Let’s now activate secret owner access using a keyboard combo like Ctrl + Shift + O + P (for “Owner Panel”), and reveal the hidden dashboard/management features only if the correct code is entered.

+Plan for next day from today 3 july 2025 .
+Here’s the plan for the Owner Profile Page (Manage Appointments):
+Header with title and welcome message Filter by location dropdown (Main Street, Olivia Marie Gardens, All) .
+Search by customer name or barber (optional, nice to have)

+List of appointments with clear details (name, location, barber, date/time, phone, notes) .
+Mark as completed / delete functionality to manage appointments (optional for now, but great to add) .
+Simple clean design and responsive